 Now the group will be selling the Rada Cutlery items to raise money for their organization for funds to go toward scholarships and other local garden projects throughout the community.

-The Garden Club of America is a good fit for fund raising with Rada products because of their support and commitment to preserving gardens throughout the United States.
+The Garden Club of America is a good fit for fundraising with Rada products because of their support and commitment to preserving gardens throughout the United States.
 In 2013, the organization will be restoring of the East 69th Entrance to Central Park.
-You can read more about this gift they are giving to the nation on the Garden Clubs of America website and other efforts they are making to help with gardens across the United States.